jlenon7/blog/README.md

 # Blog 🖼️

-> My blog implementation using Athenna Framework and AlpineJS.
+> My blog implementation using Athenna Framework and React.

 ## Running